 Pheucticus ludovicianus x melanocephalus

-Status: Rare casual summer visitor west and central.
+Status: Rare casual summer visitor statewide.

-Summer: There are seven records:
+Summer: There are eight accepted records:

 27-29 Apr 2020 male Gage Co (Hill, photographs, pers. comm.)